Types of Segmentation

 Presented by:

-Hello, I’m Beth Horn, Head of the Advanced Analytics Group here at Decision Analyst.
-And today we’re going to being discussing types of consumer segmentation.
+Hello, I'm Beth Horn, SVP Advanced Analytics at Decision Analyst.
+In this episode, I will discuss types of consumer segmentation.

 Presenter